^

 • aceclofenac.

-However, the extrapolation of the results of such studies to the human body is questionable.
-GJ Carrol and co-authors (1992) performed monthly aspiration of articular fluid from the knee joints in 20 patients with osteoarthrosis who took piroxicam and found a slight decrease in the concentration of keratan sulfate.
-Despite the fact that the results obtained may indicate a decrease in the catabolism of proteoglycans, as the authors emphasize, other interpretations are possible.
+However, extrapolation of the results of such studies to the human body is questionable.
+GJ Carrol et al. (1992) performed monthly aspiration of joint fluid from the knee joints of 20 patients with osteoarthrosis taking piroxicam and found a slight decrease in the concentration of keratan sulfate.
+Although the obtained results may indicate a decrease in proteoglycan catabolism, as the authors emphasize, other interpretations are possible.

-Salicylates inhibit the activity of phospholipase C in macrophages.
-Some NSAIDs in vitro inhibit the production of rheumatoid factor, prevent the adhesion of neutrophilic granulocytes to endotheliocytes and reduce the expression of L-selectins, thereby inhibiting the migration of granulocytes to the inflammation zone.
+Salicylates inhibit phospholipase C activity in macrophages.
+Some NSAIDs in vitro inhibit the production of rheumatoid factor, prevent the adhesion of neutrophil granulocytes to endothelial cells, and reduce the expression of L-selectins, thereby inhibiting the migration of granulocytes to the inflammation zone.

-Another important non-GHG-related biological effect of NSAIDs is the effect on the metabolism of nitric oxide.
-Thus, NSAIDs inhibit NF-kV-dependent transcription, which leads to blockage of inducible NO-synthase.
-The latter, induced by pro-inflammatory cytokines, produces a large amount of NO, which leads to increased signs of inflammation-hyperemia, increased vascular permeability, etc. Acetylsalicylic acid in therapeutic doses depresses the expression of inducible NO synthase and subsequent production of NO.
+Another important biological effect of NSAIDs, not related to PG, is the influence on the metabolism of nitric oxide.
+Thus, NSAIDs inhibit NF-kB-dependent transcription, which leads to the blocking of inducible NO synthase.
+The latter, induced by proinflammatory cytokines, produces a large amount of NO, which leads to increased signs of inflammation - hyperemia, increased vascular permeability, etc. Acetylsalicylic acid in therapeutic doses inhibits the expression of inducible NO synthase and the subsequent production of NO.

-Classification of NSAIDs depending on their ability to selectively block the activity of COX-1 or COX-2
+Classification of NSAIDs based on their ability to selectively block COX-1 or COX-2 activity

 Highly selective COX-2 inhibitors